 The data available through Family History Societies, Online Parish Clerks and other online sources has already been a big help to our research but our most important source is hearing from others researching these families.
 We believe that the only way to build an accurate picture of our past is to share information widely and we welcome enquiries.
-Our e-mail address is listed below and our website is at mbaldac2.tribalpages.com.
-We will continue to develop this site in the future.
+Our contact details and website are shown above.

 Several features of the Eastlake surname make it prone to variant and deviant names.
 First, it has a lot of vowels that can be changed to other vowels or dropped.
 Second, the 't' before the 'l' is often dropped.
 The earliest parish register that we've seen with this name is Bodmin, Cornwall where the family was present from at least 1566.
 In the course of two hundred years in Bodmin, we find in rough chronological order: Es(t)lake, Es(t)lack(e), Estlick(e), Eas(t)lake, Eastlacke and Eastlick.